007joshie/Password-Safe-Python/README.md

 # Password-Safe-Python

+## Description
 An lightweight encryption based Password Safe.
 This was a NCEA level 2 High school project coded in Python 3.4.3.
 This program features the ability to Add / Change / Remove Apps and their passwords associated.
 Users must create an account, they will login in to their account with an Email address and a Pincode they have choosen.

+## Download
+Simply Download the 'Key safe.py', Make sure you are running python version 3 or higher.

+## Add-ons
+No Add-ons required!!!
+This program works with just the Python Vanilla Libraries :)

+# Code:
 ```
 from random import randint
 import sys